DennisL68/Git-Wrap/ReadMe.md

 ## 3. Limitations

 Windows File Explorer only support 16 static context menu per entry.
-Yo pass by this limitations, some of the code in [Adam the Automator - How to Build a PowerShell Form Menu for your PowerShell Scripts][5] will be tried out in a future version.
+To pass by this limitations, some of the code in [Adam the Automator - How to Build a PowerShell Form Menu for your PowerShell Scripts][5] will be tried out in a future version.

 ## 4. How do I use this repo?